 The treble like the bass is a story with two opposite sides.
 The lower treble is nice and smooth.
 Piano pieces sounded great.
 But the upper treble sounded roll-off and slightly tinny.
 It is not as bad as the Jabra Elite 65t Active but compared to the KZ ZS 10 Pro, the violin lack extension and doesn’t sound great.

 The earbuds also bring out more details in the background.
-I normally like this because you get to hear more things but the Earfun Free doesn’t do this elegantly.
+I usually like this because you get to hear more things, but the Earfun Free doesn’t do this elegantly.
 It focuses more on letting you “hear” the details then to enjoy it.

 The earbuds barely leak sound even at 100% volume.

 With its long nozzle and a good ear tips fit, the noise isolation works well for me.
 I have to take out my earbuds to have a decent conversation.

 - Supported Bluetooth audio codec: AAC, SBC

 - Bluetooth version: 5.0